 Don’t have insurance for your business?
 You should think about getting some!
-What type of insurance you’ll need, as well as how much coverage you’ll need, will depend on your business and your income.
+What type of insurance you’ll need, as well as how much coverage depends on your business and your income.

 Pay annual LLC/corporation taxes

-Depending on your state, you might have to pay special annual LLC or corporation taxes.
+Depending on your state, you might have to pay a special annual LLC or corporation taxes.

-Pro tip: Paying all of these annual taxes for your business can certainly be a chore, and it can be easy to forget when the fees are due.
-To help ensure you always pay on time and you always pay the correct amount, you can enlist the help of the experts at Hyke and let them handle the important details while you focus on running your day-to-day operations.
+Pro tip: Paying annual taxes for your business is the last thing you want to think about and it’s easy to forget when the fees are due.
+To help make sure you always pay on time and the right amount, you can enlist the help of the experts at Hyke.
+Let them handle the important details while you focus on running your day-to-day operations.